rtzam/gcody/README.md

 # gcode generated with latest Cura (https://ultimaker.com/en/products/ultimaker-cura-software)
 file = 'elefante_small.gcode'

-# This Reads the GCODE file line by line and converts it into a gcode object
+# This reads the GCODE file line by line and converts it into a gcode object
-# preallocating with the number of lines in the file for speed
 # GCODE file can be hundreds of thousands of lines, if not more.
 This means reading them
-# can be very slow.
+# can be slow.
+The math comes out to is roughly 13,000 move lines per second.
-elefante = read(file, n_lines=16005)
+elefante = read(file)

 # This figure colors the lines draw with a color that corresponds to a print time
-elefante.cbar_view() # rendering all the colors can a while
+elefante.cbar_view() # This method takes ~60 seconds to work.

 # this view has a slider bar that allows one to select the print time
 elefante.slide_view('r')